The New Beginning in Sapporo (2023): Night 1

 Night 1 started with a match between Great-O-Khan taking on Oskar Leube.
 O-Khan won after applying the Sheep Killer.

 Next, House of Torture faces Ren Narita, Ryohei Oiwa, El Desperado and Minoru Suzuki.
 In the end, Narita connected with a Kanuki suplex and applied the Cobra Twist for the submission win.

 Next, TMDK took on Chaos and Yuto Nakashima.
 TMDK won after Kosei Fujita applied a double wristlock on Nakashima for the submission win.

 Next, The Guerrillas of Destiny, Master Wato and Hiroshi Tanahashi faced Bullet Club.
 In the end, Wato performed a Mistica into a jackknife pin for the win.

 Next on the card, Los Ingobernables de Japon faced Chaos and Ryusuke Taguchi.
 LIJ won after Shingo Takagi hit The Last of the Dragonon Taguchi.

 Next, Catch 2/2 (with Great-O-Khan) defended the IWGP Junior Heavyweight Tag Team Championship against Just4Guys (with Taka Michinoku).
 Catch 2/2 won after TJP performed a plancha on the outside to Yoshinobu Kanemaru and Francesco Akira delivered a Speedball and Nova Fireball for the win.

 In the penultimate match, Will Ospreay (with Great-O-Khan) took on Taichi.
 In the closing stages, Ospreay performed a rolling elbow, the Hidden Blade and the StormBreaker for the win.

-Main Event
+First main event

 In the main event, Tetsuya Naito faced Shota Umino.
-Umino performed a tornado DDT and a missle dropkick.
+Umino performed a tornado DDT and a missile dropkick.
 Naito then took Umino to the corner for the Combinacion Cabron.
 Naito then hit a swinging DDT and the Pluma Blanca.
 As Naito was looking for Destino, Umino countered into a piledriver.
 Umino then delivered another piledriver, but Naito kicked out.
 Naito then hit a reverse DDT for a two-count.
 As Naito was looking for Destino again, Umino again countered into a package tombstone slam.
 Umino was then looking for another Death Rider, but Naito escaped and delivered two Destinos for the win.